Xavi090/Notepad/README.md

 # Notepad
-You Must have a winrar or 7zip this don't have a password
+You Must have a winrar or 7zip or Windows Explorer this don't have a password